AdrianDonohoe/MLaS_project2020/README.md

 # Machine Learning and Statistics Project 2020
+***
 ## Wind Power Modelling

 This repository contains my submission for the Machine Learning and Statistics Project 2020.

+The submission is a jupyter notebook which investigates the dataset and models the data, a flask web application which publishes the model and allows the user to make predictions using a html frontend.

+The repository contains the following files :

+1. Dockerfile.
+Used to build a docker image to run the flask application in a docker container.

+2. A jupyter notebook, for investigation and model analysis.

+3. model_server.py , a flask application.

+4. powerproduction.txt, a text file containing the dataset

+5. A README (this file)

+6. requirements.txt, used to build the python environment

+    ```bash
+    pip install -r < requiremnets.txt
+    ```
+7. wind_power_weigths,wind_power.h5 .
+Model save files.
+These are loaded by the flask application.

+8. static files served by the flask application.

 ## Linux
 ```bash